jadore801120/attention-is-all-you-need-pytorch/README.md

 # Attention is all you need: A Pytorch Implementation

-This is a PyTorch implementation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)".
+This is a PyTorch implementation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).

-State-of-the-art performance on **WMT 2014 English-to-German translation task**.
+A novel sequence to sequence framework utilizes the *self-attention mechanism*, instead of Convolution operation or Recurrent structure, and achieve the state-of-the-art performance on **WMT 2014 English-to-German translation task**.
 (2017/06/12)

-A novel sequence to sequence framework utilizes the *self-attention mechanism*, instead of Convolution operation or Recurrent structure.
 > To learn more about self-attention mechanism, you could read "[A Structured Self-attentive Sentence Embedding](https://arxiv.org/abs/1703.03130)".

 <img src="http://imgur.com/1krF2R6.png" width="250">